 This post is sponsored by Trtl Pillow, but all opinions are my own.

-Note: Purchase Trtl on Amazon using the links below.
-There are currently 20% off coupons available on Amazon, as well located on the product page (these are affiliate links):
+Note: Purchase Trtl on Amazon using the links below (these are affiliate links):

 No matter how you shake it, air travel isn’t comfortable or fun!
 Sure, those folks who are flying first class with lie-back seats and champagne might have it a little easier, but here at Go to Travel Gal that’s not how we roll :).